WELCOME TO LOS BANOS INDUCTION!

 Teachers working with a Provisional Intern Permit (PIP), Short-Term Staff Permit (STSP), or intern credential are also paired with a mentor at no cost to the candidate.
 Upon earning the preliminary credential, those candidates are admitted into the Induction Program.

-Click here to view our Induction Candidate Handbook.
+Click here to view our Induction Candidate Handbook for fall-start candidates.